Melissa Anelli

-Melissa Anelli (born December 27, 1979) is an American author and webmistress.
+Melissa Anelli (born December 27, 1979) is an American author, webmistress and chief executive officer of Mischief Management.
 She is the author of Harry, A History, which chronicles the Harry Potter phenomenon.
 Anelli is also the full-time webmistress of The Leaky Cauldron, a commercial fansite devoted to the Harry Potter franchise for fans.

-Anelli also is one of three hosts of the Leaky Cauldron's official podcast PotterCast, which talks about various aspects of the Harry Potter books, movies, video games and more.
+Additionally, Anelli is one of three hosts of the Leaky Cauldron's official podcast PotterCast, which talks about various aspects of the Harry Potter books, movies, video games and more.
 The podcast conducted a two-episode interview with Rowling in late December 2007, after the publication of Harry Potter and the Deathly Hallows.

 Early life

 Anelli was born in Brooklyn and raised on Staten Island, New York.
 She is a graduate of Georgetown University, where she served as an editor for The Hoya.
 She became fascinated with the Harry Potter books in 2000, and active in Harry Potter fandom the following summer, shortly before the September 11 attacks in the United States.
 She says she was drawn into the series by its underlying message of tolerance and love, which she believes was especially needed as the United States geared for war.